amrit123/ReduxExample/README.md

 ## what?
-simple reactRedux  app that use JSONPlaceholder to load the posts and ability to add the new post.
+simple reactRedux  app that use JSONPlaceholder API to load the posts and ability to add the new post.

 ## technology required
 git bash or simple window terminal